 Abnormal results may indicate:

 - Abnormal heart rhythms during exercise

-- Changes in your ECG that may mean there is a blockage in the arteries that supply your heart (coronary artery disease)
+- Changes that may mean there is a blockage in the arteries that supply your heart ( coronary artery disease)

-When you have an abnormal exercise stress test, you may have other tests performed on your heart:
+When you have an abnormal exercise stress test, you will almost always need other tests on your heart: